briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

 1. _(a)_ The following criteria shall be used in determining the value of property or amount of physical harm involved in a violation of Section 541.02.

-    1. _(1)_ If the property is an heirloom, memento, collector’s item, antique, museum piece, manuscript, document, record or other thing that is either irreplaceable or is replaceable only on the expenditure of substantial time, effort or money, the value of the property or the amount of physical harm
+    1. _(1)_ If the property is an heirloom, memento, collector's item, antique, museum piece, manuscript, document, record or other thing that is either irreplaceable or is replaceable only on the expenditure of substantial time, effort or money, the value of the property or the amount of physical harm